konrad-jamrozik/game/docs/cors.md

 The API backend at [`./src/api`] must have appropriately configured [CORS], so that web app frontend can call it, be it from Azure, or localhost deployment.

-> [!CAUTION]
-> If you deploy the API backend on localhost, expose it to public internet, and allow in CORS access from localhost
-> URLs, you will expose your personal computer to malicious attacks from all across the web.

 ## Configure CORS via backend code

 Per [Enable Cross-Origin Requests (CORS) in ASP.NET Core],